-Effective Date of Coverage for Selected Events Plans New Hire Enrollment Qualifying Event (Reported Within 31 Days) Open Enrollment Medical, Vision, Dental, Reimbursement Accounts First of the month following 60 days of employment Date of qualifying event January 1 following open enrollment period Short Term Disability First of the month following 60 days of employment Not applicable Not applicable Long Term Disability First of the month following 60 days of employment Not applicable Not applicable Basic Life, Basic AD&D First of the month following 60 days of employment Not applicable Not applicable Optional Employee Life First of the month following 60 days of employment Date of qualifying event January 1 following open enrollment period Optional Dependent Life First of the month following 60 days of employment Date of qualifying event January 1 following open enrollment period Optional AD&D First of the month following 60 days of employment Date of qualifying event January 1 following open enrollment period
+Effective Date of Coverage for Selected Events Plans New Hire Enrollment Qualifying Event (Reported Within 31 Days) Open Enrollment Medical First of the month following 60 days of employment (enrollment required to participate) Work status change (PT to FT) - First of the month following 60 days of work status change; all other events - date of qualifying event January 1 following open enrollment period Vision Dental Reimbursement Accounts First of the month following 60 days of employment (enrollment required to participate) Date of qualifying event January 1 following open enrollment period Short Term Disability First of the month following 60 days of employment Not applicable Not applicable Long Term Disability First of the month following 60 days of employment Not applicable Not applicable Basic Life Basic AD&D First of the month following 60 days of employment Not applicable Not applicable Optional Employee Life First of the month following 60 days of employment (enrollment required to participate) Date of qualifying event January 1 following open enrollment period Optional Dependent Life First of the month following 60 days of employment (enrollment required to participate) Date of qualifying event January 1 following open enrollment period Optional AD&D First of the month following 60 days of employment (enrollment required to participate) Date of qualifying event January 1 following open enrollment period

 The effective dates shown in this table assume any required forms have been properly completed and submitted timely.

 If your election requires a statement of health, the effective date of coverage will be the date the insurance company approves insurability.
 The effective date of coverage may also be delayed due to the actively-at-work or confinement-for-care provisions.